 won’t work.

-Knowing how to manage packages with APT is essential to Linux system administration.
+Its simple and easy-to-use syntax allows users to quickly install, update, remove, and manage software packages and their dependencies.
 Of course, there is more to APT, but this should get you started.

-command in Linux, consult its manual page.
-As always, use the form below for feedback, questions, or suggestions.
+For more about the APT command in Linux, consult its manual page.
+Use the form below for feedback, questions, or suggestions.